senvardarsemih/senvardarsemih.github.io/index.md

+## Warm Hi! for you

+As an experienced software craftsman , I think we can learn so much things from sharing the knowledge.
+So you may find some useful informations,tips,tricks etc. about software development on this page.

 ### .Net Core Development Roadmap 2020

-I am completely agree the tech stacks on it.
+I am completely agree with the tech stacks on it.

 <img src="images/roadmap.jpg?raw=true"/>

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).